mksung89/mksung89.github.io/_pages/about.md

   - /about.html
 ---

+Hello,
+Welcome to my website.
+I am a  Professor(Full) of Dept. of Game Software at Keimyung Unviersity I completed my Ph.D. in Compuer Sciences at the University of Wisconsin-Madison in 2005.
+I also earned a Master’s degree in Computer Sciences at University of Wisconsin-Madison  and Bachelor's degree in Computer Sciences at Chung Nam National Unviersity, Korea 1993
+My current research focuses on Computer Graphics, Computer Animation, HCI,  Visualization and  Robotics If you have any questions or comments, please feel free to contact me at mksung (at)kmu.ac.kr

 This is the front page of a website that is powered by the [Academic Pages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
 [GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the repository.
 This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
 You can fork [this template](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and markdown files, add your own PDFs and other content, and have your own site for free, with no ads!

 A data-driven personal website